LispCookbook/cl-cookbook/iteration.md

       collect (list x foo bar))
 ~~~

-We can also give `for` an `else` clause that will be called at each iteration:
+We can also give `for` a `then` clause that will be called at each iteration:

 ~~~lisp
 (loop for x in '(1 2 3)